dwyl/rag-elixir-doc/README.md

 Create a POC of a RAG to help/improve searching in the Elixir/Phoenix/Plug/LiveView documentation.

 - which LLM?
 The base LLM could be ChatGPT 3.5?
 Ollama?
+Mistral?
 Claude 3.5 Sonnet: performance vs costs 😥

 <img width="592" alt="Screenshot 2024-08-14 at 17 56 40" src="https://github.com/user-attachments/assets/af4ef9ea-88f8-42bf-b963-013ea35d429f">

+- What is our source of knowledge?
+We can firstly only seed the vector database with some Github raw pages from the Elixir documentation.
+  We need to define how to ingest these documents to produce _embeddings_ saved into a _vector database_.
+Do we run a naive [chunk]? cf <https://docs.llamaindex.ai/en/stable/examples/retrievers/auto_vs_recursive_retriever/>, or use [BM25](https://docs.llamaindex.ai/en/stable/examples/retrievers/bm25_retriever/), with an Elixir implementation [BM25](https://github.com/elliotekj/bm25)?

 - Which embedding?
 To be defined.
 [This video](https://www.youtube.com/watch?v=ibzlEQmgPPY) uses "GT-SMALL" (from Alibaba).
   The problem could be to be able to use this with Elixir/`Bumblebee.Text`.
 The list: <https://huggingface.co/spaces/mteb/leaderboard>

-- What is our source?
-We can firstly only seed the vector database with some Github raw pages we download.
-  We need to define how to ingest/chunk these documents to produce embeddings saved into a vector database.

-- Which database?
+- Which vector database?
 Postgres with PGVector, or [Supabase](https://github.com/supabase/supabase), or [ChromaDB](https://github.com/3zcurdia/chroma)??

 - Which interface?
 A very simple one: an input that takes a text, and a textarea where we display the response.